Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 2.2.3 GPIO interface
 ~~~~~~~~~~~~~~~~~~~~

-THC also includes two GPIO pins, one for interrupt and the other for device reset control.
+THC also includes two GPIO pins, one for interrupt and the woke other for device reset control.

 Interrupt line can be configured to either level triggered or edge triggered by setting MMIO
 Control register.